Sons of Steel (1989 film): Production

 The film is based on an original short called "Knightmare", written, co-directed and music directed by Gary L. Keady and co-directed by Yahoo Serious.
 Gary Keady developed the script for Sons of Steel from the short film, and the feature was shot in 1988.
 The short film was shown before David Lynch's Dune in theatres, and it received enough notice for major producers to show interest in turning it into a feature.
+The Age's Buff's choice column describes the short as "a futuristic, post-apocalypse fantasy short which parodies such voguish cultural icons as World Series Cricket, Mad Max and The World According to Russell Mulcahy" noting it uses "fancy editing tricks, spacey music, slow motion, special effects and Mad Max inspired decor."

 Release

-The film had a box office release in 1989.
-Gary Keady and Nicholas Huxley were nominated for an Australian Film Institute (AFI) Award for best costume design for Sons of Steel in 1989, and the film was nominated for best original Australian soundtrack at the ARIA Music Awards of 1990.

-Sons of Steel premiered at the 1988 Cannes Film Festival and was released in thirty two countries.
+Sons of Steel premiered at the 1988 Cannes Film Market which was followed by a very limited cinema run in Sydney and Melbourne in 1989 before a video release.
+It was released in thirty two countries.
 It won official selection at the Brussels International Festival of Fantastic Film and was a finalist at the Festival of the Imagination, Clermont Ferrand, France in 1989.